-The bill amends RCW 46.61.506 to update the standards and procedures for toxicology testing related to driving under the influence of intoxicating substances.
+The bill amends RCW 46.61.506 to update the legal framework surrounding toxicology testing in Washington State.
 Key changes include the specification that breath analysis for alcohol concentration will be based on grams of alcohol per 210 liters of breath, and blood analysis for THC concentration will be based on nanograms per milliliter of whole blood.
-The bill also clarifies that valid analyses must be performed by individuals with a valid permit from the state toxicologist or by laboratories certified or accredited under ISO/IEC 17025 standards for forensic toxicology testing.
+The bill also clarifies that valid analyses must be performed by individuals with permits issued by the state toxicologist or by laboratories certified under ISO/IEC 17025 standards for forensic toxicology testing.
+Additionally, the state toxicologist is tasked with approving methods and supervising the qualifications of individuals conducting these analyses.

 Statutes affected: Original Bill: 46.61.506